lowdrant/mySatComm/README.md

 # mySatComm
 Homebrew groundstation for receiving data from satellites.
 Servos are controlled via Raspberry Pi; DSP is handled through the GNU Radio and GPredict.
+Go [here](mechanical/stl) to see STL models in GitHub.

 ## Project Overview
 This is a farm-to-table amateur radio project composed of 3 major subprojects: